library-data-platform/ldp/USER_GUIDE.md

 site:

 * [`ldp-announce`](https://discuss.folio.org/c/ldp) is a low volume
-  announcement list
+  announcement list.

 * [`ldp-users`](https://discuss.folio.org/c/ldp/ldp-users) is for
-  general usage and querying of the LDP database
+  general usage and querying of the LDP database.

 * [`ldp-sysadmin`](https://discuss.folio.org/c/ldp/ldp-sysadmin) is
-  for system administration of the LDP software
+  for system administration of the LDP software.

 FOLIO's [Slack organization](https://slack-invitation.folio.org/) also contains LDP-related channels.